-Parallels Desktop 3.0 [Mac] review
+Parallels Desktop 3.0 [Mac] full review

 Parallels Desktop has been a big success since its original release last year, and Parallels claims that there are now around half a million people using this ‘virtualisation’ program to run Windows on their Intel Macs.